-Last week, Barney's launched its latest fragrance, the unisex scent Phuong Dang Leather Up ($300 for 50ml), with a soiree at Rockefeller Center.
+Last week, Barney's launched its latest fragrance, the unisex scent Phuong Dang Leather Up ($300), with a soiree at Rockefeller Center.
 "I try to capture the human spirit in liquid form and to transform how you feel; we all have masculine and feminine within us," said Dang.

 At an age when one of the country's most legendary male athletes became a woman, the White House unveiled its first "gender-neutral" bathroom and Target proudly removed "boys" and "girls" signage from its toy departments, it should come as no shock that the line between male and female cosmetics is blurring, and gender-specific fragrances are starting to smell a bit passé.

 "There is a global trend to genderless beauty in the higher end of the market," reports John Demsey, group president of the Estee Lauder companies.
 "It's born out of Asia and make-up artist brands like MAC.
 In Asia, there is a whole notion of boy beauty; men use tinted moisturizers and concealers and Gen Z feels very comfortable with that.
 Mac was conceived for make-up artists but 15 to 20 percent of their customers in L.A. and N.Y. are now men.
 Many are male actors and newscasters using product on TV, and there is probably not a political candidate in this country that isn't using MAC.
 I would have to assume Trump's man tan comes from someplace."

 Adds Sharon Garment, a global beauty product development consultant: "It's no longer just 'men wearing women's products.'
 Now everyone just wants to present his or her optimal self."